DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Unit mPlsj8 consists of a brecciated gabbro with calcosilicate rock and marble enclaves (Gervais, 1993).
-These enclaves can be 10 m long and originate from the Saint-Onge Supracrustal Sequence (paragneiss, marble, calcosilicate rock, quartzite), which outcrops near this unit.
+These enclaves are up to 10 m long and originate from units of the Saint-Onge Supracrustal Sequence (paragneiss, marble, calcosilicate rock, quartzite), which outcrops nearby.

-This unit of locally bluish-quartz granophyre was named Du Bras Pluton (mPbra) by Beisswenger (1992).
+This unit of locally bluish-quartz granophyre was named Du Bras Pluton by Beisswenger (1992).
 Granophyre is believed to be the result of partial melting of the host paragneiss during the emplacement of anorthositic rocks of the LSJAS.
-Ider (1997) and Higgins et al. (2002) obtained an age of 1148 ±6 Ma for the granophyre, confirming its belonging to the LSJAS (1160-1135 Ma).
+Ider (1997) and Higgins et al. (2002) obtained an age of 1148 ±6 Ma for the granophyre, confirming its belonging to the LSJAS.
 These authors renamed this unit the Du Bras Granite.

-The Lac-Saint-Jean Anorthositic Suite covers an area of 20 000 km2, making it one of the largest intrusions in the Grenville Province.
+The Lac-Saint-Jean Anorthositic Suite covers an area of 20 000 km2, making it one of the most important intrusions in the Grenville Province.

 Intrusion of the Lac-Saint-Jean Anorthositic Suite involves multiple rises of mafic to ultramafic magmas.
 These magmatic impulses have subsequently been involved in large Grenvillian overthrusts (Hébert et al., 2009; Turcotte, 2001).
 The architecture of the LSJAS is a result of several major fault zones that helped cut the suite into many juxtaposed slices.